 Employers may require dress codes when they are reasonable and related to the purpose or function of the employing unit.
 If uniforms are required, the employing unit shall provide them at no extra cost to student employees.

-If conflicts arise between NCWS employees and their employers, the employing unit shall make every effort to satisfactorily resolve the issue.
+If conflicts arise between these employees and their employers, the employing unit shall make every effort to satisfactorily resolve the issue.
 Unresolved complaints arising from employment or termination issues should be directed to the Associate Director of Human Resources.
 NCWS employees have certain complaint rights as non-regular college employees.

 Your employer must be satisfied with the work that you are performing.